rizwanjiwan/remarkablepdf/README.md

 Go to the /app folder and run "php run.php" with your reMarkable on and connected to wifi.
 It will dump the notes into a bunch of pdfs in the output folder that you set in the config file.

+If you wanted to, you could replace the last line of entrypoint.sh just execute php run.php which would instead boot the container, run the pdf dump, and then exit.

 This was just for fun.
 So much more to do to make it actually generally useable but I may or may not do that work.